andy-j-block/COVID_Web_Scraper/README.md

 ## Project Intent  <a name="intent"></a>
-This web scraping tool collects COVID data from two sources (John Hopkins Github and the COVID Tracking Project), reformats the datetime information, determines what data is new, and appends it into the master dataset.
+This web scraping tool collects COVID data from two sources (Johns Hopkins Github and the COVID Tracking Project), reformats the datetime information, determines what data is new, and appends it into the master dataset.

 This web scraper uses two methods for data collection: using the Selenium module and associated Chromedriver to navigate to the COVID Tracking Project website and pull daily case data from their API, and launching a git shell to pull ____ from the Johns Hopkins COVID19 data repo.